andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 Ziauddin and Toor Pekai’s families withhold education and certain types of food, among other privileges, from the girls.

 The bias against girls continues when Malala comes into the world in 1997, a decade before the Taliban terrorizes the Swat Valley.
-Malala writes about the day she was born: “My mother was worried about telling [my father] he had a daughter not a son...” (p.
+Malala writes about the day she is born: “My mother was worried about telling [my father] he had a daughter not a son...” (p.
 44).
 The preference for boys is so strong that Malala’s mother believes her daughter's birth is a disappointment.
 Traditionally, families host a celebration called _Woma_, on their new baby’s seventh day of life.
 However, Malala’s family does not invite people to celebrate.
 Malala explains, “My parents had not held [a _Woma_] for me because they could not afford the goat and rice needed to feed the guests, and my grandfather would not help them out because I was not a boy” (p.
 47).
 Two years later, Malala’s brother, Khushal, is born.
 Malala knows, “My mother had been waiting for a son and could not hide her joy when he was born” (p.
 15).
 Malala’s grandfather offers to pay for the celebration of his grandson’s birth.
 Thus, the positive responses associated with boys, but not girls, carry into the lives of Malala and her siblings.

 # Class